porcinus/NNS-Ambiclone-Mono/README.md

 <img src="board/preview_rev1-a.png" title="preview"/>
 Modules size is a little under 15x41mm, 2 layers.
 Require 3.3v or 5v to power each boards.
+Depending on order volume, price should land between 2 and 3 dollars per completed modules (boards from JLCPCB, components from LCSC).

 - [Gerber files](board/gerber_rev1-a.zip)
 - [BOM (csv format)](board/bom_rev1-a.csv)